kangas/portfolio/MattKangas_Resume_2016.markdown

 *Kernel team: 3.0 cycle, May 2014-Jan 2015*

-- Leading new "Kernel Community team", 3 direct reports.
-A more hands-on role
+- Leading new "Kernel Community team".
+3 direct reports, a more hands-on role
-- Goal: Drain the pull request backlog on [github.com/mongodb/mongo](https://github.com/mongodb/mongo)
+- Drained the pull request backlog on [github.com/mongodb/mongo](https://github.com/mongodb/mongo)
     - 250+ neglected open-source contributions to C++ codebase of highly visible project
     - We analyzed and responded to each one, clearing path for new contributors
-- Goal: Deliver server log subsystem improvements
+- Delivered new [log components/filtering capability](https://docs.mongodb.com/manual/reference/log-messages/) in MongoDB 3.0
-    - Designed [log components/filtering capability](https://docs.mongodb.com/manual/reference/log-messages/) in MongoDB 3.0.
+    - Wrote spec.
 Implemented functionality and tests in C++
-- Goal: Deliver two contracted enhancements for In-Q-Tel
+- Delivered two contracted enhancements for In-Q-Tel
-    - Multilingual full-text enhancements to MongoDB Enterprise.
-Wrote spec.
-Vetted 3rd party linguistic tokenization libraries
+    - Wrote spec for multilingual full-text enhancements.
+Vetted commercial linguistic tokenization libraries
 - Supervised source contributions from Facebook and WiredTiger
     - Facebook: Created code review workflow that satisfied peculiar legal requirements
     - WiredTiger: From initial open-source contributions through MongoDB acquisition in late 2014